jasemper/Monopoly/README.md

 ## Files in main

+### data.scala
+contains all the default data the game needs at start to fill the classes defined in model.scala
+### functions.scala
+contains all the functions needed to run the game and change stuff
 ### Main.scala
-gives the frame from model.scala values and/or implementation
+uses the inputProofofConcept from tui.scala to give properties to Player "BetaTester"
 ### main.worksheet.sc
 Almost everything rough draft
 ### model.scala
-creates the frame of the programm
+creates the frame of the programm and sets up all the classes
-### TUI_Ideas.scala
+### tui.scala
-prints a Monopoly-playingfield to console
+prints a deconstructed version of the Monopoly-playingfield to console
-### TUI.worksheet.sc
-Nothing important yet. will be more important, when game logic is transferred to the visual console output

 ## files in test